brainstormforce/wp-spectra/readme.txt

 == Changelog ==

+= x.x.x =
+* Fix: Forms - Resolved an issue in which the overall alignment would not work as intended when three forms are placed with different alignments.

 = 2.6.8 - WEDNESDAY, 21st JUNE 2023 =
 * Fix: Buttons - Resolved an issue in which the background color would appear transparent after installing the WooCommerce plugin.
 * Fix: Call To Action - Resolved an issue wherein an extra margin would appear above the heading of the Call To Action block in the Spectra One theme.